yann-ygn/vscode-spinasm/README.md

   #define TWI_BUFFER_LENGTH 34
 ```

-After that, simply setup the platformio.ini as follows, for the Uno :
+After that, simply setup the platformio.ini file as follows, for the Uno :

 ```ini
 [env:uno]